anttisalonen/progbook/rst/js.rst

 Disclaimer: This book introduces the basics of JavaScript and HTML but does specifically *not* include the modern best practices around web development.
 There are several reasons for this, one being that the best practices on web development are still under relatively rapid change, but the material in this book should be enough for the reader to gain a high level understanding of JavaScript and HTML and put together some interactive web pages.

 The development environment will work like this: create a file with an extension .html and open it in your text editor.
 After you've made changes to your file, you can open it in your browser.
 For example, on Linux, if your file is called hello.html, you can open it in Firefox by running "firefox hello.html" in your terminal.
 When you make changes to the file, refresh the tab in your browser.
 If you're running some other system you'll need to find out how to open a local HTML file.
+On some systems, e.g. Linux, you can use the "file://" scheme, such that e.g. "file:///home/antti/hello.html" would be the URL to an HTML file in the user's directory.

 What happens here is that the browser will read in the contents of your file and interpret it.
 The browser has an engine for reading and rendering HTML, such that if you for example describe, in your HTML, that a part of text should be displayed red, the browser will know to render that text red.
 Similarly the browser has a JavaScript interpreter built in, and will execute the JavaScript code embedded in the HTML file.